colonelpanic8/okcupyd/docs/getting_started.rst

 git hooks
 ~~~~~~~~~

+If you plan on editing this file (getting_started.rst) you must
-It is recommended that you install the git hooks that are included in
-this repository by running
+install the provided git hooks that are included in this repository by
+running:

 .. code:: bash

     bin/create-githook-symlinks.sh

 from the root directory of the repository.

-This is only important (at the moment) if you plan to edit README.rst.

 .. |Build Status| image:: https://travis-ci.org/IvanMalison/okcupyd.svg?branch=master
    :target: https://travis-ci.org/IvanMalison/okcupyd